joavd/joavd/README.md

 ## Hey there, welcome to my profile! 👋

 I'm a Junior Developer and Game Programmer from Portugal with industry experience in building and designing videogames and applications.
-Currently on the verge of starting a new challenge!
+Currently working for [Blue Prism](https://www.blueprism.com/) and having a great time learning a lot of new stuff!

 ### Some things I'm interested in